|

 TO others they are not necessary.
 Some need the added focusing of a specific

 ritual.
-For many people, these additional rituals (in addition to the ones
+For many people, these additional rituals (in addition to the

-that are inherent in a relationship) become powerful motivators, sources of
+that are inherent in a relationship) become powerful motivators, sources

 strength, or the means through which they can reach a desired level within